JeevaNec/Devops-task-manager/README.md

-# End-to-End DevOps Pipeline for Node.js Web Application
+# End-to-End DevOps Pipeline Automation for a Containerized Node.js Web Application on AWS

 ## 1. Project Description